aimat-lab/megan_aggregators/README.rst

 .. code-block:: python

+    import numpy as np
   import tensorflow.keras as ks
   from megan_aggregators.models import load_model
-    from megan_aggregators.util import load_processing
+  from megan_aggregators.utils import load_processing

   # This will load the MEGAN keras model which can be used to make predictions.
   model: ks.models.Model = load_model()
   # The package comes with different pre-trained models. load_model will select the best one by default,
   # but different ones can be loaded by providing their string names as an argument.
   # model = load_model("model_2")
   # model = load_model("model_3")
   # ...

   smiles = 'CCC(CCN)CCC'
   # This model can now make predictions about given molecules.
 However, these molecules first have to be
   # converted into the appropriate graph representation such that the model can understand them.
   # This can be done with a "processing" instance.
   processing = load_processing()
   graph = processing.process(smiles)

   # "prediction" is a numpy array with the shape (2, ) where the first of the two elements is the
   # classifiation logits for the "non-aggregator" class and the second value is the classification
   # logits for the "aggregator" class.
-    predition = model.predict_graphs([graph])[0]
+  prediction, _, _ = model.predict_graphs([graph])[0]

   # The predicted label can be applying the argmax function.
   # 0 - non-aggregator
   # 1 - aggregator
   result = np.argmax(prediction)
+  print(prediction, result)

 Explaining Predictions